arrigonialberto86/funtime/set_transformer.md

 ## Set Transformer, ICML 2019

+Click [here](https://github.com/arrigonialberto86/set_transformer) for the companion Python package on Github

 In a [previous post](https://arrigonialberto86.github.io/funtime/deepsets.html) I talked about functions preserving *permutation invariance* with respect to input data (i.e. sets of data points such as items in a shopping cart).
 If you are not familiar with this concept please review that post or refer to the original [DeepSet paper](https://arxiv.org/abs/1703.06114).

-I this post we will go through the details of a recent paper that leverage the idea of attention and the overall transformer architecture to attain input permutation invariance, and solves some of the shortcomings connected with the naive pooling operation we used in
+In this post we will go through the details of a recent paper that leverages the idea of attention and the overall transformer architecture to attain input permutation invariance, and solves some of the shortcomings connected with the naive pooling operation we used in
 DeepSets.
 You can find the original publication by Lee et al. [here](https://arxiv.org/pdf/1810.00825.pdf): Set Transformer: A Framework for Attention-based
 Permutation-Invariant Neural Networks.